chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 commit: 'e7c8eb9'
 ---

 Now that the basics are covered, let’s jump into the details.
-This example demonstrates building out a state of `CommentList` using **Visual TDD** with Storybook.
+This example demonstrates building out a state of a `CommentList` component using **Visual TDD** with Storybook.

+1. Build visual test cases
+2. Check the tests in Storybook
+3. Build out the implementation
+4. Check the implementation against the design
+5. Iterate

-Suppose we are tasked with building out the CommentList, part of a chat tool for galactic freedom fighters.
-Our designer has handed us a design for the various ways the list of comments should look based on the data and the state of the app:
+`CommentList` is part of a chat tool for galactic freedom fighters.
+Our designer has handed us a design for the various ways the list of comments should look based on the data and the state of the app.
+Our job is to ensure the list renders correctly in terms of the exact text, images displayed, and visual treatment.

 ![Commentlist design spec](/visual-testing-handbook/visual-testing-handbook-commentlist-design-optimized.png)

-We need to ensure the list renders correctly in terms of the exact text, images displayed, and visual treatment.

 ### 1. Build visual test cases